alankarj/cross_lingual_ner/README.md

 # Entity Projection via MT for Cross-Lingual NER
-Repository containing the code for [this](https://arxiv.org/pdf/1909.05356.pdf) paper.
+Repository containing the implementation of the Translate-Match-Project (TMP) method described in [this](https://arxiv.org/pdf/1909.05356.pdf) paper.
 We demonstrate that using off-the-shelf Machine Translation (MT) systems and a few simple heuristics, significant gains can be made towards cross-lingual NER for <em>medium-resource languages</em><sup>1</sup>.

 # Set-up

-## Environment
+## Basics
 This code has been written in Python 3.6.
 Please create a dedicated environment (using virtualenv or conda) and install the packages listed in the requirements file in your environment using the following command.
-Note that all the commands listed in this README assume that you are in the parent project directory, i.e., in `cross_lingual_ner/`.
+Also, create a `data/` directory where all the input and output files can be stored.
+Note that all the commands and paths listed in this README assume that you are in the parent project directory, i.e., in `cross_lingual_ner/`.

 ```
 pip install -r requirements.txt